-Staff concurs that the Applicant has a sufficient unwarranted hardship to justify a variance request for all specimen trees.
+Accordingly, the Applicant has a sufficient unwarranted hardship to justify a variance request for all specimen trees.

 Section 22A-21 of the County Forest Conservation Law sets forth the findings that must be made by the Planning Board or Planning Director, as appropriate, in order for a variance to be granted.
-M-NCPPC staff ("Staff") has made the following determinations in the review of the variance request and the proposed forest conservation plan:
+The Board makes the following findings in the review of the variance request and the proposed forest conservation plan: